skyfielders/python-skyfield/skyfield/documentation/planets.rst

 Skyfield can generate positions for any body that an ephemeris links to target zero, the Solar System barycenter.
+For example,
-This ephemeris DE421, as you can see above, provides a segment directly linking the Solar System barycenter with the Sun:
+DE421 — as you can see above —
+provides a segment directly linking the Solar System barycenter with the Sun: